 The first couple of days are the hardest.
-What I would encourage you to do is slowly wean yourself off to sugar, and then find some healthy replacements that help satisfy the craving.
+What I would encourage you to do is slowly wean yourself off of sugar, and then find some healthy replacements that help satisfy the craving.

 Drink some green tea during the day and control the exposure to unhealthy carbs.
-It is much harder to resist if you have a cupboard filled with Flinstone cereal, chips, cookies, and donuts.
+It is much harder to resist if you have a cupboard filled with Flintstone cereal, chips, cookies, and donuts.

 3. Take the Natural Supplements To Help Balance Blood Sugar Levels.

 There is a trace mineral called chromium, which is incredible, especially if you have diabetes.
 Taking 200 micrograms of chromium picolinate three times a day can help balance out your blood sugar levels.

 What you may consider doing is going online, finding a high-quality chromium supplement, and taking that with your meals three times a day.

 It will help you to break those sugar cravings faster.
 Also, B vitamins help.
 Taking a high-quality B complex vitamin can help you overcome sugar cravings—especially vitamin B12 vitamin B6.
 So taking a high-quality B complex vitamin and those are some of the top ones.

 The third would be a probiotic supplement.
 Probiotic supplements help reduce sugar cravings because they help get rid of yeast and bacteria in your system.
 Yeast and bacteria feed off of sugar.
 The probiotics are going to help keep that nice balanced in the body.